 In this article, we will explore these methods, and others, in detail, walking you through a process that will hopefully let you gradually reduce the size of your Photoshop file!

 Table of Contents

-- How Do I Reduce File Size in Photoshop Without Losing Quality?
-Here are 10 different techniques
+- 10 Tricks to Reduce File Size in Photoshop Without Losing Quality?

 - 1: Delete Unnecessary Layers